TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/PhpArchitecture/ModelingCrossCuttingConcerns/Traits.rst

 into classes with very little developer effort and in a simple and understandable way.
 It should however be kept in mind that traits must always be used with care and should stay as a relatively seldom used solution.
-This is one reason why the current :code:`getLanguageService()` and similar boilerplate methods are kept within classes directly for now and is not extracted to traits: Both container system and global scope objects are currently not finally decided and we don’t want to
+This is one reason why the current :php:`getLanguageService()` and similar boilerplate methods are kept within classes directly for now and is not extracted to traits: Both container system and global scope objects are currently not finally decided and we don’t want to